 You can choose from three different ways to accrue interest:

-- Actual 365/Fixed: Calculates the interest daily by counting the number of days in the calendar, using a fixed 365 year length.
+- Actual 365/Fixed: Calculates the interest daily by counting the number of days in the calendar, using a fixed 365-day year length.

-- Actual/360: Also computes the interest daily by counting the number of days in the calendar, but uses a fixed 360 years length.
+- Actual/360: Also computes the interest daily by counting the number of days in the calendar, but uses a fixed 360-day year length.

-- 30E/360: Counts the days from the calendar, but also introduces some changes on the months with 31 and 28 days.
+- 30E/360: Counts the days from the calendar, but also introduces some changes in the months with 31 and 28 days.

-You can change the interest rate on Revolving loan or Credit card accounts within the product constraints, if any.
+You can change the interest rate on revolving loans within the product constraints, if any.
 You can also select the date from which the new interest rate should be applied under Entry Date.

-Interest rate changes can be postdated to any future date without limitations, or backdated up to the last Applied Interest transaction.
+Interest rate changes can be postdated to any future date without limitations, or backdated up to the date when the interest was applied last or the last Applied Interest transaction.
 When backdating an interest rate change, the current interest accrued will also be updated to reflect the new interest rate.